maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-5.x.md

 Spring MVC no longer performs `.*` suffix pattern matching by default, and likewise path extensions are no longer used by default to interpret the requested content type (e.g. `/person.pdf`, `/person.xml`, etc).
 Please, see the ["Suffix Match"](https://docs.spring.io/spring/docs/current/spring-framework-reference/web.html#mvc-ann-requestmapping-suffix-pattern-match) section of the reference documentation.

+When using the `PathPatternParser` for request mapping, patterns with double-wildards in the middle of the pattern, such as `"/path/**/other"`, are now rejected.
+This parser is used by default in WebFlux applications and can be used as an opt-in for MVC applications as of Spring Framework 5.3.
+See [gh-24952](https://github.com/spring-projects/spring-framework/issues/24952).

 `@ExceptionHandler` methods now check all exception causes when looking for a match.
 Previously, going back to 4.3 only the first cause was checked.

 ### Spring WebFlux